Esoteric Orders

 The Cult of Mol-Imit - if it exists at all - is a highly secretive organization dedicated to the worship of the Infernal Queen of the Damned, and perhaps to the study and discovery of powerful necromantic rights that might allow for immortality as a vampire, lich or other powerful undead creature.
 Many speculate that the Cult of Mol-Imit is a myth perpetrated by the Order of Lisaea in order to justify their sometimes overzealous purges.
 No one knows where their temples are, what their symbols are, or how they organize.
 Even under torture, alleged members of the Cult of Mol-Imit refused (or were unable) to divulge information about the group behind its existence.

-The Eight Blades are a group of eight individuals each recognized for being the preeminent Master of one of the eight principle bladed weapons; the knife, the dagger, the short sword, the rapier, the scimitar, the long sword, the bastard sword or the great sword.
-They are titled, respectively according to the order of the weapons listed above, Master of the First Blade, Master of the Second Blade, etc, up to Master of the Eighth Blade.
-They do not bother to refer to themselves as ‘grandmasters’, as each exceeded that informal designation long ago.
+The Thirteen Blades are a cult of warriors who have dedicated their entire lives to mastery of one of the thirteen principle bladed weapons; stiletto, knife, dagger, sickle, short sword, rapier, scimitar, falchion, long sword, flamberge, kopesh, bastard sword and great sword.
+They leaders of the cult are titled, respectively (according to the order of the weapons listed above), Master of the First Blade, Master of the Second Blade, etc, up to Master of the Thirteenth Blade.
+They do not bother to refer to themselves as 'grandmasters', as each exceeded that informal designation long ago.

-There are only three ways to become a member of the Eight Blades, the most obvious path is to challenge the standing Master of the weapon in question to single combat and win.
-This is the rarest path, as the members of the Eight Blades are truly without equal.
+There are three paths to win the title of Master of the [nth] Blade.
+The most obvious path is to challenge the standing Master of the weapon in question to single combat and win.
+This is the rarest path, as the members of the Thirteen Blades are truly without equal.
 The second path, which is the most common, is for the successor to be appointed to the position by the current Master upon their retirement - this honour is almost always bestowed upon the top student of the Master in question, who is usually not wrong about who is the best candidate to succeed them.
-The third path only happens when one of the Eight dies unexpectedly or otherwise leaves the position vacant.
+The third path only happens when one of the Thirteen dies unexpectedly or otherwise leaves the position vacant.
 When this happens, literally anyone can claim the vacant position.
-Usually the first people to claim the position are - again - the former Master’s students, but this often results in successive challenges, and a lot of deaths before someone finally manages to secure the title and hold it against enough challengers that other aspirants begin to have second thoughts.
+Usually the first people to claim the position are - again - the former Master's students, but this often results in successive challenges, and a lot of deaths before someone finally manages to secure the title and hold it against enough challengers that other aspirants begin to have second thoughts.
 On occasion, potential successors uncertain of their skill compared to their peers have been reluctant to claim the title, hoping for potential challengers to lay claim and get themselves killed until the serious threats to their claim are eliminated.

 The Kovstepovi Archaeological Society